Weaknesses for Job Interviews: 10 Example Answers for 2023

-It can be hard to answer the question, “What is your greatest weakness?"—especially when you expected to be discussing the skills, talents and capabilities that make you the strongest candidate for the job.
-Framing your weaknesses positively can be challenging, but when you combine self-awareness with an action plan, you can quickly stand apart from other job applicants.
+It can be difficult to answer the interview question "What is your greatest weakness?"—especially when you were expecting to discuss the skill set, talents and capabilities that make you the strongest candidate for the job.

 Example weaknesses for interviewing

-Here are a few examples of the best weaknesses to mention in an interview:
+Here are 10 examples of the best weaknesses to mention in a job interview:

-2. I have a hard time letting go of a project.
+2. I have a hard time letting go of projects

 Helping colleagues on projects and properly managing your workload is an artful balance.
-From an employer’s perspective, someone who accepts all requests seems dedicated and eager—but can also be someone who doesn’t know their limits and ends up needing help or deadline extensions to finish their work.
+From your employer’s perspective, someone who accepts all requests seems dedicated and eager—but can also be someone who does not know their limits and ends up needing help or deadline extensions to finish their work.

-If you’re someone who is so eager to take on new projects that you can’t bring yourself to say "no" to, share how you’re working to better self-manage by organizing your tasks and setting more realistic expectations with yourself as well as those around you.
+If you’re so eager to take on new projects, you can’t bring yourself to say "no" to them, share how you’re working to better self-manage by organizing your tasks and setting more realistic expectations with yourself as well as those around you.

 Example: “My greatest weakness is that I sometimes have trouble saying ‘no’ to requests and end up taking on more than I can handle.
 In the past, this has led me to feel stressed or burnt out.
 To help myself improve in this area, I use a project management app so I can visualize how much work I have at any given moment and know whether or not I have the bandwidth to take on more.”

-While expressing outward stress or frustration over missed deadlines can be considered a weakness, employers value workers that place importance on deadlines and strive to keep projects within the planned timeline.
+While expressing outward stress or frustration over missing a deadline can be considered a weakness, employers value workers that place importance on deadlines and strive to keep projects within the planned timeline.

-If you’re using this as your job interview weakness, frame your answer to focus on how you appreciate work completed on time and ways you’re improving your helping to improve processes to get work done more efficiently.
+If you’re using this as your job interview weakness, frame your answer to focus on how you appreciate it when work gets completed on time and ways you’re improving on your own, as well as helping to improve processes to get work done more efficiently.

 Example: “My greatest weakness is that I get impatient when projects run past the deadline.
 I’m a stickler for due dates and get uncomfortable when work is not completed on time.
 To avoid this, I’ve started being more proactive and paying attention to how I’m reacting to make sure I’m being motivational and helping foster efficiency.”